omahs/availproject.github.io/docs/clash-of-nodes/karnot.md

    }
    ```

    This configuration file includes essential details about your app-chain, such as its name, logo URL, RPC endpoint, explorer URL, metrics endpoint, and a unique identifier.
 Ensure all information is accurate and up-to-date to facilitate smooth registration and participation in the campaign.
+Once the PR is merged, the app-chain will appear on the **[<ins>Clash of Nodes Leaderboard</ins>](https://leaderboard.availproject.org/)**.